-We will now turn to the branching graph of the algebras $A_{(\cB^{\#},\delta)}(n)$ that come with the category of partitions $\cB^{\#} := \cC_{B^{\# +}}$.
+We will first turn towards the branching graph of the algebras $A_{(\cB^{\#},\delta)}(n)$ that come with the category of partitions $\cB^{\#} := \cC_{B^{\# +}}$.
 Recall that $A_{(\cB^{\#},\delta)}(n)$ is spanned by noncrossing set partitions with $n$ upper and $n$ lower boundary points whose blocks are of size one or two with a counterclockwise labelling of the boundary points alternating between two symbols $a$ and $b$.
-The labelling starts with $a$ in the upper right corner and two blocks always have to connect two points which are labelled differently, see part (7) of Theorem \ref{thm.freecategories}.
+The labelling starts with $a$ in the upper right corner a block of size two always consists of two points which are labelled differently, see part (7) of Theorem \ref{thm.freecategories}.
 We call set partition of this form $ab$-\emph{admissible}.

 Our goal is to describe the branching graph of the sequence of finite-dimensional algebras $A_{(\cB^{\#},\delta)}(n), \ n \geq 0$ and we will do so in Corollary \ref{cor.pascofderootedFT}.
 Unsurprisingly, the computations resemble those for $A_{(\cB^{+},\delta)}(n), \ n \geq 0$ in Subsection \ref{subsubsec.freebistochbranching} with the additional caveat of having to deal with the labelling.
-We will again describe the irreducible modules of $A_{(\cB^{\#},\delta)}(n)$ through an appropriate notion of link states of Definition \ref{def.linkstate} to $ab$-admissible partitions.
+We will again describe the irreducible modules of $A_{(\cB^{\#},\delta)}(n)$ by refining the notion of link states of Definition \ref{def.linkstate} to $ab$-admissible partitions.

-\begin{definition} A $n$-\emph{link state} of $\cB^{\#}$ is an $ab$-admissible set partition of $n$ points into pairs and singletons of two types called \emph{proper singletons} and \emph{defects}.
+\begin{definition} A $n$-\emph{link state of} $\cB^{\#}$ is an $ab$-admissible set partition of $n$ points into pairs and singletons of two types called \emph{proper singletons} and \emph{defects}.
 A defect is not allowed to be braced by a pair, i.e. if $i<j < k$ and $i$ and $k$ are paired, then $j$ must be a proper singleton.
 Moreover, a defect is called $a$-defect, respectively $b$-defect, if it is labelled $a$, resp. $b$.

-A $(n,k,l)$-link state of $\cB^{\#}$ is a $n$-link state with $k$ $a$-defects. and $l$ $b$-defects. \end{definition}
+A $(n,k,l)$-link state of $\cB^{\#}$ is a $n$-link state with $k$ $a$-defects and $l$ $b$-defects. \end{definition}

 As in the previous cases, a partition $p$ in $A_{(\cB^{\#},\delta)}(n)$ acts on an $n$-link state $v$ by drawing $p$ above $v$ and connecting lines (without any additional restrictions by the labelling).
 Note that a point of $v$ labelled $a$ always meets a lower boundary point of $p$ labelled $b$ and the other way round.
 The fact that this operation returns an $n$-link state is easily verified in the exact same way as in the proof that composition of partitions in $\cB^{\#}$ is well-defined, see \cite[Proof of Prop.
 2.7]{We13}.